lukaarma/pwm_backend/specifications/Mongoose models.md

 ## USER

-Stored in the 'UsersVerification' collection until verified, then moved to the 'Users' collection, where all authentication and profile management occurs <br>
+Stored in the 'Users' collection, where all authentication and profile management occurs
-When stored in the 'UsersVerification' collection entries are deleted 4h after the last update

 ### SCHEMA